katiaku/task-manager/README.md

+# Task Manager React App

-# This project was built for OpenBootcamp React Course
+This project was built for OpenBootcamp React Course

 ## Getting Started